 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Probably I want all the libraries which are too patent-encumbered to be bundled with the holier-than-me distribution I run.
+On linux, I want all the libraries which are too patent-encumbered to be bundled with whatever holier-than-me distribution I run.
 This means codecs and other content-related apps, e.g.

 brew install libsamplerate libsndfile ffmpeg node pandoc webp libavif youtube-dl